About The 2017 Festival

 Interested in performing at the festival this fall?
 Send your promo material to music coordinator David Eisner at email@example.com.

-Check back later this summer for the full line up!
+Check back this September for the full line up!

 29 Bridges Studio